 The video below shows how to combine all these tools and make them work:

 Landscape material is an advanced topic because requires basic knowledge about an unreal material system to inject them into the project.

 Example content (Landscape/Materials) comes with a few examples of the landscape configurations to make this step easier.
 There are simple materials that cover the landscape fully by a single type of displacement:

 There is also an advanced version of the material that is a combination of all three effects in one landscape.
 Additionally, the extended version supports the MF_InfnityWeather.
 Available in two versions virtual texturing and multilayered

-Let’s take a look at example Sand (M_LandscapeSand) material used on DesertMap:
+Let’s take a look at the example Sand (M_LandscapeSand) material used on DesertMap:

 The material is a combination of four nodes:

 - MF_InfinityDisplacement – is a base node that reads displacement render target and returns data from it.
 As an input, it takes the displacement layer intensity.
-Its the layer that will be used to paint on the landscape.
+It’s the layer that will be used to paint the landscape.